bowman2001/perplexdoc/content/blog/image/stand-alone/index.md

 toc: true
 ---

 The theme offers many different layout options for stand-alone Markdown images.
-Here you can see the ones for all the pages without a sidebar.
+Here you can see their layout on all pages without a sidebar.
 {.p-first}
 <!--more-->